juju/juju-gui/HACKING.rst

 Configuration
 ~~~~~~~~~~~~~

-The gui has several configuration options that can be set in its ini file
+The GUI has several configuration options that can be set in its ini file
 which effect its running.

-* jujugui.raw -- Setting to true sets the combo loader to load the unminified
+- jujugui.raw -- Setting to true sets the combo loader to load the unminified
   files.
-* jujugui.combo -- Setting to false causes the combo loader to serve files
+- jujugui.combo -- Setting to false causes the combo loader to serve files
-    separately, rather than loading them altogther.
+  separately, rather than loading them altogether.
-* jujugui.socketTemplate -- Sets the template for creating new websocket urls.
+- jujugui.socketTemplate -- Sets the template for creating new websocket urls.
   Defaults to /environment/$uuid/api.

 Running tests